HenryPenton/autokoa/README.md

 Inside here you could fetch any data you like and feed it back to the page.

-I used the page title inside my homepage with:
+I used the page title on my homepage with:

 ```javascript
 <%= title %>
 ```
-Inside the html title field.
+In the html title field.